Te Wera Hauraki: Campaigns in Hawke's Bay

 Te Wera was approached by two local rangatira who wanted his help in getting revenge for injuries that they had suffered and he agreed to help them.
 Te Hauwaho of the Ngāti Pārau hapū of Ngāti Te Whatuiāpiti, who was based in Heretaunga (Hawke's Bay), had lost his brother, Hungahunga, at the hands of Ngāti Te Ūpokoiri.
 Te Waikōpiro / Te Waikōpua of Wairoa had lost his young son Whakapararākau to people in the Wairarapa.

 Together with Te Whareumu and Te Hauwaho, Te Wera led a force to Ahuriri (modern Napier), where they killed some women of Ngāti Te Ūpokoiri.
 They went south to Cape Kidnappers and attacked Kurupō Te Moananui of the Ngāti Hāwea hapū of Ngāti Te Whatuiāpiti.
 Then they planned to move inland and attack Te Pareihe, the leader of Ngāti Te Whatuiāpiti, but they were stopped at Waimārama by Tiakitai of Ngāti Kurukuru.
 Te Wera made camp at Tānenui-a-rangi on the Ngaruroro River near Pakowhai.

 Te Pareihe and Tiakitai now came to Tānenui-a-rangi, intending to make an alliance.
 Te Wera's forces surrounded them, but they negotiated a peace.
 Te Pareihe's tau (song sung at the start of a speech) is preserved by Takaanui Tarakawa and John Te Herekiekie Grace.
 In it, he calls Te Wera his awhe pumahuru ("steadfast plume").
-Te Pareihe wanted to reclaim his pā on an island in Lake Rotoatara (near Te Aute), which had been captured in 1822 by a Ngāti Tūwharetoa force from Lake Taupo under the command of Mananui Te Heuheu in the Kahupapa Battle and was now occupied by Ngāti Te Ūpokoiri.
+Te Pareihe wanted to reclaim his pā on an island in Lake Rotoatara (near Te Aute), which had been captured in 1822 by a Ngāti Tūwharetoa force from Lake Taupō under the command of Mananui Te Heuheu in the Kahupapa Battle and was now occupied by Ngāti Te Ūpokoiri.
 Ballara says that the combined force successfully took back the fortress.

 Some of the forces of Te Wera and Tiakitai went with Te Waikōpiro to get revenge on the Wairarapa people.